flexiondotorg/flexiondotorg.github.io/content/posts/20210603-creating-production-ready-containers-the-basics/index.md

 So you've coded an awesome app and you are ready to deploy it to the cloud.
 You've heard a lot about [Docker](https://www.docker.com/) and completed a few online tutorials to containerise your app.
 All set, right?
 But what do you need to know if you're going to move that app to a production environment on the public Internet?
 What if you're using it for your job and need to pass security scans and DevOps checks?

-In this series, I introduce some basic concepts for making production ready containers.
+In this series, I introduce some basic concepts for making production-ready containers.
 I also introduce the concept of "slimming" a container. **Slimming** refers to both optimising and minifying your Docker containers, reducing them in size by up to 80-percent while also making them more secure by decreasing the attack surface.
 Slimming your container is also a great way to implement [container best practices](https://www.slim.ai/blog/why-dont-we-practice-container-best-practices) without re-engineering your entire workflow.

-There are many ways to slim a container, from basic security to fully automated open-source tools like [DockerSlim](https://dockersl.im/). _Full disclosure_: I work for [Slim.AI](https://slim.ai), a company founded on the DockerSlim open source project.
+There are many ways to slim a container, from basic security to fully automated open-source tools like [SlimToolKit](https://slimtoolkit.org/) (formerly [DockerSlim](https://dockersl.im/)). _Full disclosure_: I used work for [Slim.AI](https://slim.ai), a company founded on the SlimToolKit open source project.
 Let's look at some of the common ways developers create production-ready container images today.

-I'll explore each of these in a separate article using a simple "Hello World" Node.js example that can be found in a number of online tutorials.
+I'll explore each of these in a separate article using a simple "Hello World" Node.js example that can be found in many online tutorials.

 ```js
 const express = require('express')